HomeBlogSAM.gov

 Step 5 — NAICS codes

-Phase 3 — Veteran-specific moves
+Phase 3 — The veteran-specific moves most people skip

 Veteran-Owned flag

 Under “Assertions,” tick the Veteran-Owned Small Business box.
 This is the self-identification that shows up in contracting officer searches.
+No tick, no search hit.

 Service-Disabled flag